Scared of the ISO auditor? After reading this blog, hopefully you will be less scared.

 The auditor performs two stages of audit, initial audit stage 1 and initial audit stage 2.
 Initial audit refers the first year and subsequent year refers to surveillance audits.
 You get certified for 3 years subject to annual surveillance audits.

 Stage 1 audit also known as documentation audit is aimed at documentation readiness.
 The simple logic is if you have documentary proof of compliance, you have the necessary ‘intent’.
 Stage 1 is especially aimed at management system requirements especially ISO 27001 clause 4 to 10 compliance evidences.
-A good auditor would spend substantial amount of time in understanding organisation specific assets, asset valuation methodology, risk assessment methodology and risk assessment records.
-Subsequently they take a physical round of the premise, and then other issues such as ISMS manual.
+A good auditor would spend substantial amount of time in understanding organisation specific enterprise context, key information, assets, asset valuation methodology, risk assessment methodology and risk assessment records.
+Subsequently they take a physical round of the premise, and then start their audit journey.
 They also wish to meet top management to understand the business alignment and benefit of ISMS for the specific organisation.

 Stage 2 audit is aimed at ‘implementation and effectiveness’.
-Auditors look at evidence of implementation by looking at applications, network infrastructure, and more importantly security controls that prevent, and/or detect security events.
+Auditors look at evidence of implementation by looking at gap closures from stage 1.
+In this the focus is assets and controlling processes.
+They cover applications, network infrastructure, and more importantly security controls that prevent, and/or detect security events.
 They cover wide variety controls (they have ISO 27001 114 controls to verify on a sampling basis) which covers technical controls, physical security controls, human resources controls and procedural controls.
 Ideally they should spend more time in technical controls but this can vary depending on an auditors’ own comfort on a subject topic.
 A lot of time is actually spent on meeting and interacting people, as ‘people’ are the greatest ‘risk’ as most risk assessment will show.

 Stage 2 ends with a closing meeting where the auditor would say ‘you are recommended’ a message that everyone is waiting to hear (including consultants like us :-)) that says ‘I did not find any non conformity’ and ‘ I am recommending my CB to issue a certificate’.